cef2fd/Space-Invaders/README.md

 # Space-Invaders
  Game Tutorial

- Alien Invasion game built off a tutorial from Python Crash Course
+ Alien Invasion game built off a tutorial from Python Crash Course 2nd Edition by Eric Matthes, made for educational purposes

  Adjustments Made:
  -selcted new png for space shit -resized and converted to bitmap outside program